I Am Suffering Terribly From Empty Nest Syndrome

 First of all, let me congratulate you for your first step towards self-love which certainly starts from self-awareness.
 When we understand the problem well then only we move in a direction to solve it.

 Now, I come to your concern.
 It seems you are trapped in an Empty Nest Syndrome.
-You are experiencing a void and a sense of loneliness as your son moved out of the house.
-It mostly happens with full-time parents who embrace the identity of rearing, caring and nurturing their children.
+You are experiencing a void and a sense of loneliness as your son moves out of the house.
+It mostly happens with full-time parents who embrace the identity of rearing, caring, and nurturing their children.
 This is the nucleus of their life.
+It’s time to reinvent your identity and reinvest in self-care and self-love.
+Here are a few tips that might help you out.

 It’s okay to feel low at this time when you and your son are in a major transition in your life.
-Your love should not be a shackle or a negative force to create barriers in the ladder of his success.
+Your love should not be a shackle or a negative force to create barriers in the ladder of success.
 Take it in a positive manner that you have been a great parent.
 Not everyone gets this opportunity to go out and pursue their dreams and aspirations.
 You made it happen for your son.
 It’s a proud moment to celebrate!

-3. Start investing time and energy in yourself
+3. Start Investing Time and Energy in Yourself

 Let him know what you have been going through or how you are feeling.